AndreTeixeira1998/overleafwiki/Dependencies.md

 * [MongoDB](http://docs.mongodb.org/manual/installation/) (version 2.4 or later.
 Note that 3.x is not currently supported.)
 * [TeXLive](https://www.tug.org/texlive/) 2013 or later with the `latexmk` program installed.
 * [Aspell](http://aspell.net/) for spell checking, with appropriate dictionaries installed.
-* imagemagick and optipng for previewing PDF/EPS files in the editor.
+* imagemagick, optipng and ghostscript for previewing PDF/EPS files in the editor.
 * [QPDF](http://qpdf.sourceforge.net/) used for optimising the pdf pre download

 ## Installing dependencies on Ubuntu